CHERIoT-Platform/cheriot-rtos/examples/02.hello_compartment/README.md

 ```

 Now that we have something that is correct, we'd like to make sure that it *remains* correct.
-We do this by writing a Rego module that encapsulates out policy.
+We do this by writing a Rego module that encapsulates our policy.

 First, let's start with a rule that checks access to the MMIO region.